spotDL/spotify-downloader/README.md

 My first GitHub Repository (sorry for any mistakes)

-This python script allows downloading songs instantly by just entering the name of the song and the artist.
+This python script allows downloading songs instantly by just entering the name of the song and the artist or its Spotify HTTP or URI link.

 ![alt tag](https://camo.githubusercontent.com/3f4374e9ad1b1ec21994cd564385ec8501751b4f/687474703a2f2f692e696d6775722e636f6d2f6c57794132706a2e706e67)
 ## Dependencies: